eblot/pybootd/README.rst

   This errir is often triggered with an invalid listening address setting.
   Try listening on all IPv4 interfaces with ``address = 0.0.0.0`` and use ACL to discard requests from network you do not want to serve.

+DHCP client keeps requesting an address but seems to receive none Some stupid clients - such as the ones implemented in BIOS/UEFI from Intel silently ignore proper network broadcast packets.
+They only consider global broadcast packets.
+The Ethernet MAC of such clients should be added to the ``[buggy_clients]`` section, so that global broadcast packets are generated for these clients.

 Configuration
 -------------